GraphiteEditor/Graphite/website/content/features.md

 The current alpha version of Graphite is a tool for vector art and graphic design.
 It also supports a limited, experimental raster editing toolset.
 All this is built around a central node graph that stores layer data and provides a basic—but continually improving—procedural design and nondestructive editing workflow which is a unique feature among vector editing software.

-Stay tuned for major performance uplifts, a multiplatform native desktop app, and a full suite of raster editing tools being developed throughout 2024.
+Stay tuned for major performance uplifts, a multiplatform desktop app with native rendering speed, and a full suite of raster editing tools being developed throughout 2024.

 </div>
 </section>